microsoft/testfx-docs/docs/contribute.md

 All the tests in the testfx repo can be run via the `Visual Studio Test Explorer`.
 Building `/src/testfx/TestFx.sln` as described in the build section above should populate all the tests in the Test Explorer.

-A specific type of tests can be run using a search filter.
+A specific type of tests can be run by providing a search filter in the Test Explorer window.
 For instance to run unit tests use `project:"Unit"`.
 For running smoke tests, use the `project:"Smoke"` filter.

 ### Running tests with command line(CLI)

-To execute tests, run the following command:
+To execute tests via command line, run the following command:

 ```
 > cd /src/testfx